reiddraper/data-traceability/data-traceability.markdown

 Many times our data processing would be divided into several stages.
-It's important to identify the state barriers in your application, as this allows you to both write better code, and create more efficient infrastructure.
-From a code perspective, keeping each of our stages separate allows us to reduce side effects (I/O, etc.), which makes our code easier to test, partly because we don't have to set up mocks for half of our side-effecting infrastructure.
-From an infrastructure perspective, keeping things separate allows us to make isolated decisions about the compute power, parallelism, memory constraints, etc. of a given stage of the problem.
+It's important to identify the state barriers in your application, as this allowed us to both write better code, and create more efficient infrastructure.
+From a code perspective, keeping each of our stages separate allowed us to reduce side effects (I/O, etc.), which made our code easier to test, partly because we didn't have to set up mocks for half of our side-effecting infrastructure.
+From an infrastructure perspective, keeping things separate allowed us to make isolated decisions about the compute power, parallelism, memory constraints, etc. of a given stage of the problem.